aliciawarddev/CSS-Drawings/backlog.md

     - Add detail to the bottom of the hair: Like bangs, but wider and shorter
     - make eyebrows thicker
 - Cityscape - Build 1 building at a time to completion (Days worked: 1.5)
-    - Update colors: all buildings use the same color palette, ensure aesthetic balance
-    - Add slight gradient to building sides: dark on the bottom, lighter on the top
+    - LATER: Add slight gradient to building sides: dark on the bottom, lighter on the top
     - position them correctly
     - add lit windows
     - ground: change color to be part of the color scheme
 - Building 6
-    - Update blueprint: windows to the edge
-    - update html to reflect that
+    - MAYBE: Update blueprint: windows to the edge, update html and css to match
-    - update css to reflect that
 - Building 3
-    - change the bottom floor
+    - LATER: change the bottom floor
     - add inset shadow
 - Building 2
     - change bottom floor